 Spring brings longer and warmer days.
 Unfortunately, it also brings unwanted allergies.
-Irritants in the air cause sneezing, itchy eyes, coughing and wheezing.
-Consequently, family members with serious conditions like asthma may suffer more during spring months.
+Irritants in the air cause sneezing, itchy eyes, coughing, and wheezing.
+Consequently, family members with serious conditions like asthma may suffer more during the spring months.

 Air quality in the home is usually lower than the air quality outdoors.
-Dust, mold, pollen and other build up in your home’s HVAC system add to the poor air quality.
+Dust, mold, pollen, and other build-ups in your home’s HVAC system add to the poor air quality.
 One way to improve indoor air quality and battle spring allergies is with spring HVAC maintenance.

 Keep your HVAC system in top condition.
 With HVAC maintenance your system is inspected to identify any areas that need repair or replacement.
 This helps prevent unscheduled downtime and also improves the overall efficiency of your HVAC system.
 When the system is working properly, it does a better job of moving the air through.
 Less energy is used and air quality improves.

 Check out these three tips for reducing spring allergies with HVAC Maintenance: